Am I eligible?

 Buying a Habitat for Humanity home is a unique opportunity.
 Before applying, future homeowners must first meet certain program requirements.
 We emphasize action and accountability.
 At every stage of the program, applicants must be willing to work hard – knowing that everything they do serves their future.

-Tacoma/Pierce County Habitat for Humanity’s homebuyer program is designed for households with a maximum gross income (before taxes) of 80% of Area Median Income, based on household size.
+Tacoma/Pierce County Habitat for Humanity’s homebuyer program is designed for households with a maximum gross income* (before taxes) of 80% of Area Median Income, based on household size (all individuals living in the household).

 Primary Eligibility Requirements: